Marine Conservation Volunteering

 What vaccinations do I need?

-Please consult your GP or travel clinic for detailed medical advice.
-All volunteers should make sure their Tetanus, Polio and Hepatitis A and B are up to date.Β Malaria – the project is regarded as a medium-high risk malaria area, but please consult your GP for guidance and be sure to get a medication you are can take whilst diving.
-Note that the following anti-malarials are NOT allowed: Lariam, Mefloquine (Mefliam) and Quinine.Β Please visit this UK government websiteΒ for more details.
+Malaria – the area is in a malaria region, so please consult your GP for guidance and be sure to get a medication you can take whilst diving.
+Note that the following antimalarials are NOT allowed: Lariam, Mefloquine (Mefliam) and Quinine.
+Please visit this UK government website for more details.

 Volunteer reviews